Faisal25DEC/Adventour-Travel-Website/README.md

 ## Introduction

 This is travel booking website exclusively for bookings various destinations across India.
-We are doing this as a group project given to us by Masai School to hone our Development Skills.
+We are doing this as a group project given to us by Masai School to enhance our Development Skills.
 The entire website is fully responsive accross all the screens.
 This was made easy by using Bootstrap.

 ## Deployed Link